 Our keynote speaker this year is bestselling author, renowned chef, and television host Vivian Howard.
 Vivian will share a personal story of her return home to rural North Carolina and her journey from a budding rural entrepreneur to television star.

 The 2017 Rural Assembly also marks our 30th anniversary, and we want to celebrate with you!
-Check back soon for a full agenda and a list of our other featured speakers.

 It’s time for rural places to claim their future.
 We can’t wait to see you in November and start the journey together!